 YILLIK: Annual of Istanbul Studies Early Career Article Prize

-Istanbul Research Institute is establishing YILLIK: Annual of Istanbul Studies Early Career Article Prize to support researchers who conduct innovative studies in their field, and who are in the early stages of their carreers.
+Istanbul Research Institute supports innovative scholarship by early-career researchers through YILLIK: Annual of Istanbul Studies Early Career Article Prize.
 Every year, the winning entry will be selected by YILLIK: Annual of Istanbul Studies Advisory and Editorial boards and among articles sent for publication in YILLIK: Annual of Istanbul Studies and shortlisted by its reviewers.

 The prize is given to English or Turkish language articles, written on a significant subject matter, strong in linguistic expression, regardless of discipline or historical period, which can contribute to the field of Istanbul Studies, and which are methodologically sound with potential to initiate further discussion.